NermineAbdulhafiz/NermineAbdulhafiz.github.io/docs/index.md

 ---
 layout: default
-title: Freddy Candy Store API documentation
+title: Home
 ---

-# Welcome to My API Documentation
+# Welcome to Your API Documentation

 This is the homepage of our API documentation site.
 Here you can find information about our APIs and how to use them.